 - Jeff Sauser, Associate, Stantec

-Building an Advocacy Corps: Lessons from Urban Social Movements
+Building a Trained Advocacy Corps: Lessons from Urban Social Movements

 - Sharon Baggett, Ph.D., Associate Professor of Aging Studies, Center for Aging and Community, University of Indianapolis